 - fresh basil

-2. Bring salted water to a boil.
-Pat shrimp dry and salt and pepper.
-In a medium bowl whisk together eggs and cheese.
+- In a medium bowl whisk together eggs and add cheese.

-5. Add egg mixture and 1/2 cup of pasta water to the skillet and toss quickly for about 3-4 minutes until it coats the pasta evenly.
+- Add egg mixture and ½ cup of pasta water to the skillet and toss quickly for about 3-4 minutes until it coats the pasta evenly.
 Add bacon, shrimp and corn and combine.
-Remove from heat and add fresh basil and chives.
+Remove from heat and add fresh basil.
 Serve immediately.